Franco-Dutch War

-Spain recovered Charleroi from France but ceded Franche-Comté, as well as much of Artois and Hainaut, establishing borders that remain largely unchanged into modern times.
-Under the leadership of William of Orange, the Dutch had recovered all the territory lost in the disastrous early stages, a success that secured him a leading role in domestic politics.
-This helped him counter the threat posed by continued French expansion and create the 1688 Grand Alliance that fought in the Nine Years' War.
+Despite failing to conquer the Dutch Republic, the September 1678 Peace of Nijmegen is often seen as the high point of French power in this period.
+Spain recovered Charleroi from France, but in return ceded Franche-Comté, as well as much of Artois and Hainaut.
+Under William of Orange, the Dutch regained all the territory lost at the beginning, making him dominant in domestic politics.
+This position helped him create the anti-French Grand Alliance that fought in the Nine Years' War (1688-1697), and the subsequent War of the Spanish Succession (1701-1714).